Friends of Joe B. Parks River-walk Public Garden – Facebook

 In 1945, the buildings and machinery on Orchard Street were sold to Isadore Osman and George Limon who renamed the firm United Tanners.
 The buildings were re-equipped with machinery for making side leather used in shoes and handbags rather than belting.
 The tannery closed in 1976 with 125 employees and the buildings were subsequently torn down.

-View of Riverwalk area from bridge, c.
+View of Riverwalk area from the bridge, c.
 1950

 Between 1974 and 1978, the city of Dover undertook a $9 million urban renewal project that encompassed the Orchard, Waldron, Myrtle, Chestnut, Fayette, and Green Street areas.
 15.8 acres including 119 dwelling units, 56 buildings, and 33 businesses were razed.
 Waldron and Myrtle Streets were eliminated and the entire face of the neighborhood, which had become dilapidated, changed dramatically.